atwamahmoud/MPADiff/README.md

 | eagerLoading | boolean | Whether the links should be loaded once they appear or load them only when the user clicks on them. | true |
 | loaderElement | HTMLElement/Node/undefined | The element that will be used when the contents of a link is still loading and the user has clicked on it | undefined |
 ## API Reference

+### `init(config?: Config): void`

+Initializes the MPADiff object with custom or default configuration options.
+Must be called before any other method.
+Can be called multiple times but only the first time is where the configuration is updated.

 ### `getInstance(): MPADiff`